-2.2 How in the college paying for this 2.3 How is the college paying for this program and its costs (e.g. grants, etc.)?
+2.3 How is the college paying for this program and its costs (e.g. grants, etc.)?
 The program costs are being covered through the institutional budget with some larger capital items purchased through Perkins or other local grant awards.
 2.4 If most of the costs are offset by grant funding, is there a sustainability plan in place in the absence of an outside funding source?
 Please explain.
 Almost all of the departmental costs are absorbed within the overall college budget.
 2.5 Did the review of program cost result in any actions or modifications?
 Please explain.
 Observing the declining enrollments over the past few years the decision was made to reduce full-time faculty staffing within the department by one FTE in FY17.
 The reduction in full-time faculty staffing as well as other structural changes related to curriculum and course offerings resulted in an overall net increase of close to \$70,000 over FY16.
 INDICATOR 3: QUALITY RESPONSE 3.1 What are the program's strengths?
-Small class sizes, direct access to instructors, current hardware and software, instructors have experience in the topics they are teaching, full-time instructors also have Master's degrees in the field.
+Small class sizes, direct access to instructors, current hardware and software, and instructors have experience in the topics they are teaching.
 3.2 What are the identified or potential weaknesses of the program?
 Low enrollment currently limits us from offering multiple sections of some classes at more varied times, and also from offering a larger variety of courses.
 There needs to be more job placement support upon graduation.
 College advisors need more experience with the program to better advise students.
 3.3 What are the delivery methods of this program? (e.g. traditional format/online/hybrid/team-teaching etc.)?
 Most classes are taught either as traditional or hybrid courses.
 The hybrid courses range from half the usual on-campus time to almost fully online.
 CIS 123 can be taken entirely online except for the midterm and final exam - but the instructor still provides weekly face-to-face class sessions for those students who prefer that format.
 We are slowly moving more toward online delivery.
 3.4 How does this program fit into a career pathway?
-This certificate supports the programming and software development career pathway.
+This certificate is intended to help students get office jobs in fields where office productivity software skills are valued.
+This ranges from clerical and secretarial to managerial work.
 3.5 What innovations have been implemented or brought to this program that other colleges would want to learn about?
 The department is often trying new approaches and techniques to see if student retention (both knowledge and enrollment) can be improved - but these are approaches other programs are also trying.
 One of our strengths has been to have the full-time faculty interact on a personal level with the students.
 3.6 Are there dual credit opportunities?
 If so please list offerings and the associated high schools.
-There are currently limited dual credit offerings through the Kishwaukee Education Consortium that services our local high school districts.
+Yes, with Paw Paw High School students are able to complete some of the fundamental computer applications classes.
 3.7 What work-based learning opportunities are available and integrated into the curriculum?
 This certificate has no work-based learning requirement.
-That is included in the #437 degree.